LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 -   Also, the following must be included:
     -   \#include “spacecharge.fcl”

-SeedService from artextensions replaced by LArSeedService(#SeedService-from-artextensions-replaced-by-LArSeedService) {.wiki-class-count}
+SeedService from artextensions replaced by LArSeedService
 ------------------------------------------------------------------------------------------------------------------------

 **When was committed**: [v05\_11\_00](https://cdcvs.fnal.govReleaseNotes051100)\